Clinical Informatics Fellowship

 What is clinical informatics?

 Clinical informatics (CI) is the application of information technology to healthcare delivery.
-It encompasses a wide range of topics including computerized order entry, clinical decision support, electronic clinical documentation, patient portals and much more.
+It encompasses a wide range of topics including computerized order entry, clinical decision support, electronic clinical documentation, patient portals, and much more.
 In 2011 the American Board of Medical Specialties (ABMS) first recognized CI as a board-eligible subspecialty.
-In 2013 the first Clinical Informatics board exam was offered and already there are over 1,100 physicians that are board certified in Clinical Informatics.
+In 2013 the first Clinical Informatics board exam was offered, and already there are more than 1,100 physicians that are board certified in Clinical Informatics.

 Our training program